purescript-polyform/polyform/README.md

 emailIsUsed = Validation.hoistFnMV \e → do
   -- | Some effectful computation inside your monad.
   -- | Let's toss a coin instead of quering the db
-  -- | if email is really used.
-  v ← random
-  pure $ if v > 0.5
+  -- | if email is really used :-P v ← random pure $ if v > 0.5
     then Invalid [inj (SProxy ∷ SProxy "emailIsUsed") e] else pure e

-emailFieldValidation = emailFormat *> emailIsUsed

 -- | Let's define some simple validators for password field.